Girocard

-girocard is an interbank network and debit card service connecting virtually all German ATMs and banks.
+girocard is an interbank network and debit card service in Germany connecting virtually all automated teller machines (ATMs) and banks.
 It is based on standards and agreements developed by the German Banking Industry Committee.

-German girocards are usually co-branded with Mastercard's Maestro/Cirrus or Visa's V Pay logo, allowing cardholders to use them in other European countries.
+German girocards are commonly co-branded with Mastercard's Maestro/Cirrus or Visa's V Pay logo, allowing cardholders to use them in other European countries.
 As another co-badging option, combined girocard/JCB cards were introduced in 2016.

-The German Savings Banks Association has announced that upcoming Sparkassen-Cards will also function as full Debit Mastercard cards in addition to girocards and will have a 16-digit Mastercard number.
+The Deutscher Sparkassen- und Giroverband (German Savings Banks Association) has announced that upcoming Sparkassen-Cards will also function as full Debit Mastercard or Visa Debit cards in addition to girocards and will have a 16-digit Mastercard/Visa number to pay online.
 Some banks are phasing out girocards.
-DKB, for instance, has announced that instead of a girocard and a Visa credit card, it will soon be issuing its customers a single Visa Debit card.
+DKB, for instance, starting in 2023 issues its customers a Visa Debit card and charges extra for a Girocard.

 History

-Originally, German banks formed an interbank network connecting virtually all German ATMs.
+German banks formed an interbank network connecting virtually all German ATMs.
 The network used Eurocheque guarantee cards as ATM cards and did not have a name or trademark of its own.
-In 1991, the electronic cash debit card service was introduced using the same cards, replacing the Geldkarte ATM and POS scheme on the territory of East Germany.
+In 1991, the electronic cash debit card service was introduced using the same cards, replacing the Geldkarte ATM and POS scheme in the territory of former-East Germany.
 The cards used for all three payment methods were simply known as Eurocheque card (German Eurocheque-Karte).

 When the Eurocheque system was disbanded at the end of 2001, the cards could no longer use the Eurocheque brand.
-However, German banks continued to use the EC logo, which was simply re-interpreted as "electronic cash".
-Consequently, the cards were colloquially known as EC card (German EC-Karte).
-However, the ATM network still did not have a trade name and was generically called "Deutsches Geldautomaten-System".
+However, German banks continued to use the EC logo, which was simply re-interpreted as "electronic cash" and the cards were colloquially known as an EC card (German EC-Karte).
+The ATM network still did not have a brand name and was generically called "Deutsches Geldautomaten-System" (German ATM System).

-In 2007, the German Banking Industry Committee introduced "girocard" as a common name for electronic cash and the German ATM network. girocard purports to be SEPA-compliant, even though cards are only issued and accepted within Germany.
+In 2007, the German Banking Industry Committee introduced "girocard" as a common name for electronic cash and the German ATM network. girocard purports to be SEPA-compliant.

 Services

 POS

 The girocard network is used for point-of-sale payments within Germany.
 Two principal processing methods can be used: chip-and-pin guaranteed girocard payment and chip-and-signature non-guaranteed Electronic Direct Debit (ELV, Elektronisches Lastschriftverfahren).

 About 770,000 places in Germany accepted girocard payments in summer 2016 (approximately one location per 106 inhabitants).
-The slow pace of the expansion of the girocard acceptance network has attracted criticism from authors who have pointed out that in the UK, the once-dominant Switch/Maestro debit cards were accepted at 571,268 locations in 2001 (one location per 103 inhabitants) and at over 900,000 places in 2005 – "from high street shops to pubs, opticians, websites, cinemas – even local councils".
+The slow pace of the expansion of the girocard acceptance network has attracted criticism from authors who have pointed out that, in the UK, the once-dominant Switch/Maestro debit cards were accepted at 571,268 locations in 2001 (one location per 103 inhabitants) and at over 900,000 places in 2005 – "from high street shops to pubs, opticians, websites, cinemas – even local councils".

 A common misconception is that girocard can be used for card-not-present payments. girocards are generally not equipped for e-commerce and any attempt to use the internal 19-digit card number, starting with 672 or 482, through Maestro or V Pay will fail.
 SEPA Direct Debit transactions are occasionally mislabeled as EC or girocard e-commerce transactions.